NixOS/rfcs/rfcs/0019-maintainers.md

 ## Mentionbot
 Mentionbot is a heuristic to find ownership.
-It does not work properly with accidental contributors, or when ownership has been tranferred to a new maintainer.
+It does not work properly with accidental contributors, or when ownership has been transferred to a new maintainer.

 # Unresolved questions